-4. Produce nighttime lighting that will illuminate animal habitats? Х Ther re are no sensitive animal habitats within or adjacent to the projec ct site.
+4. Produce nighttime lighting that will illuminate animal habitats?
+X Ther e are no sensitive animal habitats within or adjad cent to the project site.
 5. Make a significant contribution to the reduction of the number of species of plants or animals?
 X 6.
-Conflict with any local policies or ordinances protecting biological resources (such as the Significant Tree Protection Ordinance, SensitiveHabitat Ordinance, provisions of the Design Review ordinance protecting trees with trunk sizes of 6 inch diameters or greater)?
-X No tr rees in excess of 6 inches in diameter will be removed as part of this project 7.
-Conflict with the provisions of an adopted Habitat Conservation Plan, Biotic Conservation Easement, or other approved local, regional, or state habitat conservation plan? Х
+Conflict with any local policies or ordinances protecting biological resources (such as the Significant Tree Protection Ordinance, SensitiveHabitat Ordinance, provisions of the Design Review ordinance protectingtrees with trunk sizes of 6 inch diameters or greater)?
+X No tr rees in excess &amp; 6 inches in diameter will be ren noved as part of this project.
+7. Conflict with the provisions of an

+Conflict with the provisions of an adopted Habitat Conservation Plan, Biotic Conservation Easement, or other approved local, regional, or state habitat conservation plan?

-D. Enerav and Natural Resources
+D. Energy and Natural Resources